Murat Gassiev vs. Krzysztof Wlodarczyk WBSS cruiserweight quarterfinals - Ring News 24

 FOLLOW RINGNEWS24 ON TWITTER AND FACEBOOK

-The World Boxing Super Series (WBSS) tournament returns to America this Saturday night for the fourth and final cruiserweight division quarterfinals bout, when undefeated International Boxing Federation (IBF) champion Murat “Iron” Gassiev makes his first title defense against former two-time world champion Krzysztof “Diablo” Wlodarczyk to air live in Canada exclusively on Super Channel from Prudential Center in Newark, New Jersey.
+The fourth and final cruiserweight division quarterfinals match of the World Boxing Super Series (WBSS) tournament is on tap tonight when undefeated International Boxing Federation (IBF) champion Murat “Iron” Gassiev (24-0, 17 KOs) defends his world title against former two-time world champion Krzysztof “Diablo” Wlodarczyk (53-3-1, 37 KOs), airing in Canada exclusively on Super Channel, live from Prudential Center in Newark, New Jersey.

 The “Gassiev vs. Wlodarczyk” card, starting at 8 p.m.
 ET / 5 p.m.
-PT,continues live coverage of the highly entertaining WBSS tournament for Canadian boxing fans, exclusively on Canada’s boxing destination network, Super Channel, which acquired the rights in Canada to broadcast the World Boxing Super Series from MP & Silva, a leading international media company that provides media rights, digital, technology and sponsorship services.
+PT,continues to give Canadian boxing fans who subscribe to Super Channel another opportunity to watch world-class boxing, exclusively on Canada’s boxing destination network, Super Channel, which acquired the rights in Canada to broadcast the World Boxing Super Series from MP & Silva, a leading international media company that provides media rights, digital, technology and sponsorship services.

-The 24-year-old Gassiev (24-0, 17 KOs) is a Russian who now lives and trains in the famed Big Bear, California.
-Last December, he won a 12-round split decision from Denis Lebedev (29-1) in Moscow to capture the IBF crown.
+“I have a great opponent who is a very tough two-time champion,” Gassiev said.
+“He is experienced and this will give me a great challenge on Saturday.
+I worked hard with Abel Sanchez all camp to put on a great performance on Saturday night.
+To be a champion and defend my belt is something I always dreamed of.
+I want to stay in this position for a long time.

-“I promise that I’m going to come into the ring to win and do everything possible to get this victory,” Gassiev said.
-“I want to take advantage of this opportunity to fight the best boxers in my weight class.
-It is a great honor for me to fight in the World Boxing Super Series for the Muhammad Ali Trophy.
+“When we faced-off I looked inside his eyes and saw that he is very serious.
+He’s ready for a big fight and I will make sure this is a great fight on Saturday.
+This is someone who earned his chance to fight me.
+I will always challenge the best in the division no matter who they are.
+I don’t like to think ahead to a potential match-up with Yunier Dorticos.
+It would be a great fight but my focus is fully on Wlodarczyk.

 - Looking for Boxing Tickets?
 Click Here and browse our boxing tickets page or visit Ticket Sellers directly >>> Ticketmaster UK, Ticketmaster USA, Eventim, Stubhub Viagogo, Ebay UK, Ebay USA